Gernby/raspberry-pilot/README.md

 16. Run `top -u ubuntu` again
 17. Look for `controlsd`, `boardd`, `dashboard`, and `transcoderd` this time
 18. If all four processes are present, you are ready to flash your Panda
-19. If you cannot hit your home WiFi from the car, turn on the hotspot on your phone and connect the Pi to your hotspot WiFi by running the following command:
+19. If you can't hit your household WiFi from your car, edit /etc/netplan/50-cloud-init.yml to comment out the household WiFi defintion before heading out to the car.

-`nmcli d wifi connect <your hotspot wifi name> password <your hotspot wifi password>`

-20. Run `ifconfig` to get the IP address that the Pi was assigned by your home WiFi or cellular hotspot -- whichever one you're planning to use in the car
-21. Shut down the Pi (run the `sudo halt` command)

 ## Flashing the Panda
 (Note 1: The Pi and the Panda need to be powered separately for this step)